alexgo-io/alexlab-doc/docs/legacy/stake-usdalex/README.md

 * ✅The longer you stake, the fewer (cool down) cycles you will have, which produces a greater average APR.
 * ✅You must harvest rewards after every cycle, otherwise the rewards will just accumulate with no interest earned.
-* ✅“Auto Stake” now allows you to convert your cycle rewards into atALEX in a single transaction.
+* ✅**Auto Stake** now allows you to convert your cycle rewards into atALEX in a single transaction.
 * ❌ Liquidity: Manually staked $ALEX is locked up until the end of the rewards cycles.
 * ❌ Capital Efficiency: Manually staked $ALEX can not be used as collateral.